coreruleset/documentation/content/concepts/false_positives_tuning.md

 If running CRS where it has been integrated into a commercial product or CDN then support varies.
 Some vendors expose rule exclusion packages in the GUI while other vendors require custom rules to be written which set the necessary variables.
 Unfortunately, there are also vendors that don't allow rule exclusion packages to be used at all.

 The list of plugins supporting rule exclusions can be found [here](https://github.com/coreruleset/plugin-registry).
-Take a look at the name of the plugin; it should end up in `rule-exclusions`.
+The names of rule exclusion plugins end with `rule-exclusions`.

 The CRS project is always looking to work with other communities and individuals to add support for additional web applications.
 Please get in touch via [GitHub](https://github.com/coreruleset/coreruleset) to discuss writing a rule exclusion package for a specific web application.